 The image made by a Thermal Transfer Printer appears when a substrate and the ink from a thermal transfer ribbon contact a heated print-head.
 As a result, heat from the print-head melts the ink on the ribbon and releases (transfers) the ink directly onto the substrate.
 These printers use a special ribbon, often abbreviated to TTR.

 Thermal Transfer Ribbons are mostly used for printing variable information.
-This particularly concerns information for identification, such as barcodes, batch codes and expiry dates.
-Printing with this method is preferred when a durable result is needed, for example against heat, chemicals and abrasion.
+This particularly concerns the information for identification, such as barcodes, batch codes, and expiry dates.
+Printing with this method is preferred when a durable result is needed, for example against heat, chemicals, sunlight, and abrasion.
 In addition, It works well in making highly durable non-variable information, such as warning signs.

 Printing with Thermal Transfer Ribbons is a proven technique to deliver durable variable codes, such as barcodes, that always read or scan.
-It produces dense, high-resolution images in colour or black-and-white.
+It produces dense, high-resolution images in colour or black and white.
 Additionally, it can be used on a wide variety of substrates.
 Images made with these ribbons are highly resistant to chemicals and extremely durable.
 The printers work at high speeds and require little maintenance.
+Thermal Transfer Printing is a direct technique, meaning that there is actual contact between the ribbon and substrate at the moment of ink transfer, ensuring minimum distortion and the best possible print result.

 The ink used in the Thermal Transfer process can be made with wax, resin, or wax resin.
 As a result, the different types of ribbons have a different print sensitivity.
 This means they transfer ink at different temperatures of the printhead.
 The requirements of the application determine which ink is needed.